pydanny/cached-property/README.rst

             self.boardwalk_price += 50
             return self.boardwalk_price

 Now when we run it the price stays at $550.
-Why? because it's cached!:

 .. code-block:: python